lucabianco78/jupman/README.md

 ## Slides

-Slides of the practicals will be available [here]docs/ .
+Slides of the practicals will be available on top of each practical page.